enspirit/monolens/documentation/1-introduction.md

     version: $.versions[-1]
 ```

-will produce the object `{"hello": "Monolens", "versions": 0.6}` as output if
+will produce the object `{"hello": "Monolens", "version": 0.6}` as output if
 `{"name": "Monolens", "versions": [0.5, 0.6]}` is provided as input.

 JSONPath can also be used for interpolating strings.
 For instance the following